athril/sparc.client.test/README.md

 The new pipeline is a follows:

 1. First, please make sure you are working with the most recent code base, as each release automatically updates CHANGELOG.md.
-`git pull`
+`git fetch`

 2. In order to create a new release, the software version needs to be tagged, with the version number beginning with letter `v`
-`git tag v1.3.7`
+`git tag -s v1.3.7 -m "release comments"`

+4. Next, the new version needs to be submitted to the main codebase, e.g.
+`git push origin main`

-3. Next, the specific version needs to be submitted to the codebase, e.g.
+4. Next, the specific (tagged) version needs to be submitted to the codebase, e.g.
 `git push origin v1.3.7`

-4. This will create a tagged version 1.3.7, start the Release workflow, which would update CHANGELOG.md and create a new release on Github.
+5. This will create a tagged version 1.3.7, start the Release workflow, which would update CHANGELOG.md and create a new release on Github.

-5. If this action succeeds, this will trigger a new action Release to PyPI will be started, which will deploy the code to PyPI.
+6. If this action succeeds, this will trigger a new action Release to PyPI will be started, which will deploy the code to PyPI.